Daniel-Alvarenga/Follcker/README.md

 >[!warning]
->You need to check as true only user:read and user:follow for secure, becase the tokem will be stored in your browser's public storage
+>You need to check as true only user:read and user:follow for secure, becase the token will be stored in your browser's public storage